-And while the study noted that the gap in Singapore is lesser than the latest available figures from countries such as the United States (8 per cent), Canada (7.7 per cent to 8.3 per cent) and China (18.3 per cent), the World Economic Forum ranked Singapore at 54th place on its 2020 Global Gender Gap Index.
+And even though the study noted that the gap in Singapore is lesser than the latest available figures from countries such as the United States (8 per cent), Canada (7.7 per cent to 8.3 per cent) and China (18.3 per cent), the World Economic Forum ranked Singapore at 54th place on its 2020 Global Gender Gap Index.

-“I was afraid to report sexual harassment because I wasn’t sure of the repercussions.”
+“I was afraid to report sexual harassment because I wasn’t sure of the repercussions”

 According to our survey from a few months ago that involved over 3,000 women, close to a quarter of respondents have either been a victim or witness to sexual harassment in the workplace.
 The results are in line with findings by the Association of Women for Action and Research (Aware).

 In January this year, Aware and market research firm Ipsos released results of a nationally representative survey that included both genders.
 When asked, “Have you been sexually harassed in the workplace within the last five years?”, one in five responded in the affirmative.

 More significantly, when specific harassment situations were described to them, two in five reported having experienced such behaviours.
 This shows that people aren’t always aware of what sexual harassment is, and could have been subjected to troubling behaviours without knowing it.

 “Forty per cent of workers is certainly a significant figure, and tells us that workplace sexual harassment is indeed a pervasive and urgent problem in Singapore,” says Shailey Hingorani, head of Research and Advocacy at Aware.
 “The survey also found that only three in 10 victims actually filed official reports.
 This shows that we cannot rely on official reported cases alone to gauge prevalence.”